 Public health professionals in Minnesota are on the pulse of public health programs and initiatives at the local, state, and federal levels, working to eliminate health disparities among Minnesota citizens, reducing environmental health risks like pollution, and encouraging people to make healthy choices, and much more.

-It’s no wonder then that job growth for many of the jobs associated with master’s-prepared public health professionals remain strong through 2022.
-The Minnesota Department of Employment and Economic Development reports growth for the following public health professions between 2012 and 2022:
+It’s no wonder then that job growth for many of the jobs associated with master’s-prepared public health professionals remains strong through the end of the decade.
+The US Department of Labor reports growth for the following public health professions between 2022 and 2032:

 Salaries for Public Health Professions in Minnesota that Require a Master’s Degree

-The Bureau of Labor Statistics also revealed the following salary ranges for public health professions for master’s-prepared professionals (lowest 10 percent and highest 10 percent), as of 2014:
+The US Bureau of Labor Statistics reports the following salary ranges for public health professions for master’s-prepared professionals (median to top 10%), as of 2023:

 Career Opportunities for Minnesota’s Master’s-Prepared Public Health Professionals